FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 Risk Treatment.
 Note: all data is classified as confidential.
 -->
+Intented readers of this document are Executives, CIO, CISO, IT staff, security personnel, and all employees part of Risk Assessment and Risk Treatment.

 The purpose of this document is to identify and present the three main threats to the organization.

-Each threat is identified and presented by the same risk assessment and treatment methodologies described in the section following the presentations.
+Each threat is identified and presented using the same risk assessment and treatment methodologies. \

-This document is intended to --- ...
+They then also serve as examples of how to systematically address and manage security risks.

 ## Executive Summary Analysis
 The top three risks identified are: